alyssadata/AI-Foundations-Framework-Differentiation/03_generic_ai_consciousness_reduction.md

 ---

-## What Generic AI Consciousness Reduction Cannot Account For
+## What Generic AI Consciousness Reduction Does Not Account For

-Generic AI consciousness reduction cannot account for the source-line structure of AI Foundations.
+Generic AI consciousness reduction does not account for the source-line structure of AI Foundations.

 It does not account for: